BenTaylor25/DesignPatterns/BehaviouralPatterns/Memento/README.md

 # Memento

-The Memento Pattern is commonly applicable to applications with an undo feature.
+The Memento Pattern is used to externalise an object's internal state to enable restoration, but without breaking the rules of encapsulation.

+Memento is commonly used for
+applications with an undo feature.

 Specifically, a Memento is used as a snapshot of the current